defsub/takeout/doc/radio.md

-# Radio
+# Takeout Radio

 The radio feature is one of the primary reasons Takeout was created.
 Radio is intended to be a way to avoid manual creation of playlists and instead dynamically find and (re)discover songs in a music collection.

 Radio stations can be created from anything in the vast search index of metadata.
-The [search index](SEARCH.md) contains the usual artist, album and track names but also goes deep into metadata:
+The [search index](search.md) contains the usual artist, album and track names but also goes deep into metadata:

 * Genres